diana-hep/oamap/README.md

    * Unicode strings are `List(uint8)` where combinations of `uint8` bytes are interpreted as characters.
    * Limited-scope pointers are integers representing indexes into some other list.
-   * Nullable/optional types X are `List(X)` with list lengths of 0 or 1, interpreting empty lists as `None`.
+   * Nullable/optional types X (the "maybe monad") are `List(X)` with list lengths of 0 or 1, interpreting empty lists as `None`.
    * Lookup tables from X to Y are `List(Record(key=X, value=Y))`, read into a runtime structure optimized for lookup, such as a hashmap.

 There are three levels of abstraction here: types of objects generated at runtime (such as `str` from `List(uint8)`), the PLUR types that are directly encoded in Numpy, and the Numpy arrays themselves.

-To move a large dataset, we only need to move a subset of the Numpy arrays— everything else can be reconstructed. ("Move" in this case might mean network transfers, loading data from disk, or paging it through the CPU cache.)
+To move a large dataset, we only need to move a subset of the Numpy arrays— everything else can be reconstructed. ("Move" in this case might mean network transfers, loading data from disk, or paging RAM through the CPU cache.)

 ## Particle physics example